fkhadra/react-toastify/README.md

   toast.success("to create");
   toast.error("different types");
   toast.dark("of notifications");
-  toast.light("just execute one of these functions");
+  toast.info("just execute one of these functions");
 ```

 ## Demo